Furry Dance: Pageant

 The Hal-an-Tow, which takes place on the same day, is a kind of mystery play with various historical and mythical themes.
 The Hal-an-Tow Pageant starts at St John's Bridge and is performed at seven locations around the town.
 Characters include Friar Tuck, Robin Hood, Saint George, and Saint Michael.
 The Hal-an-Tow song welcomes the coming of summer.
 It contains disparaging references to the Spaniards, probably referring to the Spanish raid on Newlyn in 1595.
 The Helston Furry Dance is number 135 in Roy Palmer's Everyman's Book of English Country Songs.

 The meaning of Hal-an-Tow is unclear.
-The word kalann means the first of the month in Cornish, but the first letter mutates to an "h" in some circumstances.
+The word kalan means the first of the month in Cornish, but the first letter mutates to an "h" in some circumstances.
 It has been suggested that "tow" means garland in Cornish.
-This is not correct, though "toesow" means tufts, tassles, or bunches.
+This is not correct, though "tosow" means tufts, tassles, or bunches.
 Some have suggested that Hal-an-Tow means "raise the roof".
 In Helston tow is pronounced to rhyme with cow and not toe.
 The Cornish word "tew" means fat, and a recent explanation of the name is that Hal-an-Tow means the eve of the fattening time.
 The version of the Hal-an-Tow sung by The Watersons and other folk groups has never been sung in Helston.
 The Helston song does not include the verse about cuckolds and horns.
 These words appear to have been added from Shakespeare's play As You Like It by Mike Waterson, and this version must be later than 1954.
 The original song was recorded in Sabine Baring-Gould's Songs of the West (which contains errors) and the versions in Canow Kernow edited by Inglis Gundry, such as the one recorded by William Sandys in 1846.
 The words of the Hal-an-Tow as it is currently sung in Helston are: